 The University has cancelled all in-person events until further notice.
-Please visit the online hub for #STAYHOME alumni page to stay connected virtually with the University of Toronto.
+Please visit the Virtual Hub for U of T Alumni page to stay connected virtually with the University of Toronto.

 We need talented and inspiring alumni like you!